Menu

 (To purchase tickets, visit schoonersuva.org)

-• Suva is owned by the Whidbey Island Maritime Heritage Foundation (WIMHF) and has been since May 2015.
-The WIMHF is the sixth owner.
+Ownership Suva has been owned by the Whidbey Island Maritime Heritage Foundation (WIMHF) since May 2015.
+The WIMHF is her sixth owner.

-• The schooner Suva was built in Hong Kong in 1925 for Frank Pratt, a Massachusetts lawyer who moved to Whidbey Island in 1908.
-From 1925 to 1940, she was anchored in Penn Cove.
-(I found an article on Frank that reported he bought Ebey’s Preserve land in 1901, so I am not sure if the 1908 date is good).
+Origin The schooner Suva was built in Hong Kong in 1925 for Frank Pratt, a lawyer who moved to Whidbey Island in 1908.
+She was anchored in Penn Cove from 1925 to 1940.
+(Note: An article stated that Pratt purchased Ebey’s Preserve land in 1901, so the 1908 date may need verification).

-• Suva was built almost entirely of old growth Burmese teak.
-After being built in 1925, she was then shipped to British Columbia where her spars were stepped.
+Construction Suva was built almost entirely of old-growth Burmese teak.
+After construction in 1925, she was shipped to British Columbia where her spars were stepped.
 She was originally designed as a gaff-rigged schooner.

-• In 1960, Suva had a major refit and was re-rigged to a staysail schooner.
-The original Lawson-Scott gas engine was replaced by a 140-horsepower diesel Detroit 453.
-The 453 is a two-cycle, four-cylinder engine, 212 cubic inches.
+Refits In 1960, Suva underwent a major refit and was re-rigged as a staysail schooner.
+The original Lawson-Scott gas engine was replaced by a 140-horsepower diesel Detroit 453 (two-cycle, four-cylinder, 212 cubic inches).

 Specifications